Is your theology ready for other worlds?

 up in a different world to the one we fell asleep in?!

-As yet the USA has not yet participated in these disclosures.
-It still enforces the National Security Act of 1947 which was brought in under President Truman specifically to classify UFO investigation following the famous incident at Roswell, New Mexico.
-Before that incident investigations and discourse about the phenomena had been undertaken in the public arena and were commented on openly by military and government.
+To date the USA has not participated in these disclosures.
+It still enforces the National Security Act of 1947 signed by President Truman specifically to classify UFO investigation following the incident that year at Roswell, New Mexico.
+Before the Roswell incident investigations and discourse about the phenomena had been undertaken in the public arena and were commented on openly by military and government alike.

 Project Mercury Astronaut Gordon Cooper